3 Value Stocks for Bold Investors

 *Stock Advisor returns as of September 5, 2017

-Keith Noonan has no position in any of the stocks mentioned.
-Matthew DiLallo has the following options: short October 2017 $22 calls on GameStop.
+Neha Chamaria has no position in any of the stocks mentioned.
+Rich Duprey has no position in any of the stocks mentioned.
 Tim Brugger has no position in any of the stocks mentioned.
-The Motley Fool owns shares of GameStop and has the following options: short October 2017 $22 calls on GameStop.
+The Motley Fool owns shares of and recommends Apple.
+The Motley Fool owns shares of Qualcomm.
+The Motley Fool recommends Cedar Fair.
 The Motley Fool has a disclosure policy.